Academic Torrents: CrossRef metadata

-The site hosts public metadata releases from Crossref which contain over 120+ million metadata records for scholarly work which each have a DOI.
+The site hosts public metadata releases from Crossref which contain over 120+ million metadata records for scholarly work, each with a DOI.
 This was done so to allow the community to work with the entire database programmatically instead of using their API.
 "The sheer number of records means that, though anyone can use these records anytime, downloading them all via our APIs can be quite time-consuming.
 We hope this saves the research community valuable time during this crisis."